Deceased Estate Clearance Service Melbourne

 Where to start?

-- To maximise its sale potential at minimum cost – sorting, clearing, cleaning, styling
+- Preparing the property for sale or settlement maximising its sale potential at minimum cost – sorting, clearing, cleaning, styling

 - Dealing with a loved one’s belongings

-We even have several clients who have requested that we look after their remaining possessions when they eventually upgrade to heaven
+We even have several clients who have requested that we look after their remaining possessions when they eventually upgrade to heaven.

-If you need help with sorting, clearing &/or preparing a property for sale or settlement, contact Mary
+Mary specialises in working with senior adults in their third age (3a) and their families.
+If you need help with sorting, clearing and/or preparing a property for sale or settlement, contact Mary

 allsorters – deceased estate clearance Melbourne specialists

 ** We receive many inquiries from those who want to sell items within the home.
 We are not dealers and unfortunately we do not visit properties for “free” to provide valuations or buy items.
 As part of our home sorting services, we work with clients to assess and organise the best avenues for selling items.
 Check out the reality of selling stuff on Mary’s blog